Sustainability

 We have studied the risks and opportunities that climate change presents for Nitta Group business.
 Among these, we have identified transition risks and opportunities arising from such factors as changing governmental policies, regulations, and other social demands.
 We have identified physical risks and opportunities arising from such factors as increasingly extreme weather phenomena.

 In analyzing possible scenarios, we utilized scientifically grounded scenarios presented by the International Energy Agency (IEA) and others to investigate potential impact on Nitta business.
-Our most recent scenario analysis looked at the entire supply chain, including raw material and parts procurement, product development, manufacturing, and sales, for the Nitta Group’s belt and rubber products business and hose and tube products business.
+Our most recent scenario analysis looked at the entire supply chain, including raw material and parts procurement, product development, manufacturing, and sales, for the Nitta Group’s belt and rubber products business, hose and tube products business and Air clean products business.
 We considered the impact that a 4°C temperature rise scenario and 1.5°C temperature rise scenario would have on this business in 2030.

 - 4℃ scenario